code-jay/LaravelAdminAuthentication/README.md

 ##  Admin and User Authentication in Laravel 11

-In this code repository, added the feature of Authentication for Admin and normal user
+# In this code repository, added the feature of Authentication for Admin and normal user

+Add your database info in .env file:

 To seed Admin and User account info Run: